The tent caterpillar is a medium-sized moth larva that occurs in great profusion around the world.

 Life Stage Stage #3 – Cocoon

-A tent caterpillar cocoon is about an inch long.
+A tent worm cocoon is about an inch long.
 The fine threads of the structure are yellow or white.

 Coarser threads secure the structure to a stationary object in a sheltered location.